 Nowadays plastic straws come in nearly every single drink you consume — from your iced coffee in the morning, to your soda at lunch, to your cocktail at happy hour.
-And let’s be real, that quickly adds up to tons of straws (literally).
+And let’s be real, that quickly adds up to tons of straws.

-According to the Plastic Pollution Coalition, over 500,000 plastic straws are used and thrown away everyday in just the United States.
-To start to put that into perspective, that adds up to 175 billion straws a year in the United States alone.
+According to the Plastic Pollution Coalition, over 500,000 plastic straws are used and thrown away everyday in the United States alone.
+To put that into perspective, that adds up to 175 billion straws a year, just in the United States.
 And in case you’re more of a visual person, the fine people over at The Last Plastic Straw crunched some numbers for you.
 The number of straws that the U.S. uses every year is enough straws to wrap the circumference of the earth 2.5 times.
 Or, because it is now officially baseball season, enough to fill Yankee Stadium over 9 times in a year.

 And just to remind you, some of the environmental issues surrounding plastic and plastic pollution: